Engorgement, sore nipples, and more-than-usual jaundice often to go together.

 • Use cabbage leaves to help bring down swelling (it even works on sprained ankles.)
 Discard the outer leaves of a head of green cabbage.
 Peel off one or more leaves, tear out the hard vein, crumple each leaf gently in your hand, and put the leaves on your breast (not your nipple).
 They feel nice and cool, and can be held in place with a bra or shirt.
 Leave them on as long as you like, as often as you like.
 Maybe there’s a reason cabbage leaves are shaped that way!

 • Lie on your back.
-If your breasts are the highest part of your body, tissue fluids will tend to
+If your breasts are the highest part of your body, tissue fluids will tend to drain from them.

 • Move your breasts around gently.
 Having them held rigidly in one position doesn’t encourage drainage.